 The lawsuit stems from a 79-year-old woman who had purchased coffee from the drive-thru window at a McDonald’s restaurant in New Mexico.
 The coffee was served to her in a Styrofoam cup and was far too hot for consumption.
 She spilled the coffee on her lap, suffering third-degree burns.
 The woman sued McDonald’s for negligence and was awarded $2.9 million in damages.

-The Centers for Disease Control and Prevention (CDC) estimate that approximately 1.1 million people are treated each year for burn injuries.
+The Centers for Disease Control and Prevention (CDC) estimates that approximately 1.1 million people are treated each year for burn injuries.
 In the United States, hospital visits due to scalds make up 38-58% of burn injuries.
 Of all scalding incidents reported, the most common cause is hot food or beverage (42%), followed by hot water or steam (30%).
 Coffee accounts for around 15% of all nonfatal scald injuries suffered by seniors aged 65+.

 Warning – Coffee Served Too Hot Can Cause Severe Injury